aiven/devportal/docs/products/clickhouse/reference/limitations.rst

    :header-rows: 1

    * - Name
      -  Description
      - Recommended approach
-   * - Backups
+   * - Backups - one snapshot a day
-     - Aiven for ClickHouse service takes a single snapshot a day, which is why
+     - | Since Aiven for ClickHouse service takes a single snapshot a day only,
+       |
-       | * When powering off the service, all data after the last backup is lost.
+       | - When powering off the service, all data after the last backup is lost.
-       | * We do not provide point in time recovery, we can only restore the database to the state of one of the daily backups.
+       | - Point-in-time recovery is not supported.
+A database can be restored to one of the daily backups states only.
-       | * When creating a database fork, you can only create a fork that match the state of one of the backups.
+       | - When creating a database fork, you can only create a fork that matches the state of one of the backups.
-       | * Any data inserted before the next snapshot is lost if all nodes in a given shard malfunction and need to be replaced.
+       | - Any data inserted before the next snapshot is lost if all nodes in a given shard malfunction and need to be replaced.
+       |
        | This limitation doesn't apply to patches, migrations, or scaling, which are handled safely and automatically.
-     - -
+     - \-
    * - Service integrations
      - You can integrate your Aiven for ClickHouse service with PostgreSQL® and Kafka® only.
-     - -
+     - \-
    * - Table engines availability
      - * Log engine is not supported in Aiven for ClickHouse.